zhongjinluo/GarVerseLOD/demo/README.md

   # todo: bash 2_fine/02_refine_boundary.sh
   ```

   Here we are using 2D-aware boundary predictions, and the code for 3D-aware boundary is in preparation.
-We have increased the training data, and now the 2D-aware results are actually close to the 3D-aware boundary predictions.
+We have increased the training data, and the 2D-aware results are now significantly closer to the 3D-aware boundary predictions.

 - Registration